ericvids/wolfmidi/README.md

   - Download [SAVIHost](https://www.hermannseib.com/english/savihost.htm).
     - For Roland SC-VA or Munt VSTi, download a _64-bit VST2_ (not VST3) version.
     - For Yamaha S-YXG50, download a _32-bit VST2_ (not VST3) version.
-    - The "with keyboard" version is not needed.
+    - The "including keyboard" version is not needed.
-  - Copy savihost.exe into the VSTi's installation folder (you may need admin privileges), then rename savihost.exe to use the same name as the main DLL file of the VSTi (e.g., "Sound Canvas VA.exe", "syxg50.exe", or "MuntVsti.exe").
+  - Copy savihost.exe into the VSTi's installation folder (you may need admin privileges), then rename savihost.exe to use the same name as the main DLL file of the VSTi (e.g., "SOUND Canvas VA.exe", "syxg50.exe", or "MuntVsti.exe").
   - Create a shortcut to the .exe on your desktop (or other preferred location), then launch it.
   - On the SAVIHost window's menu bar, select Devices->MIDI and select the loopMIDI port in Input Port 1.
 (NOT in Output Port.)
     - Now SAVIHost will receive all messages from any application that outputs MIDI data to the loopMIDI OUT port.